-11. Financial Results for the Three Months Ended November 30, 2017
+11. Financial Results for the Three Months Ended February 28, 2018

-Revenues for the three months ended November 30, 2017 were \$678,297, compared to \$500,000 for the corresponding period of the previous year.
-The increase in revenues reflects consulting fees for both the Opal and Oasis projects.
+Revenues for the three months ended February 28, 2018 were \$272,046, compared to \$nil for the corresponding period of the previous year.
+The increase in revenues reflects consulting fees for the Opal project.
 On a go-forward basis, fees will be billed and paid in monthly instalments when services are rendered which are expected to stabilize future revenues.
 The amended agreements have been approved by the TSX Venture Exchange.

-Operating expenses were \$696,316 for the three month ended November 30, 2017, compared to \$\$622,267 for the same period last year.
+Operating expenses were \$811,312 for the three month ended February 28, 2018, compared to \$\$647,335 for the same period last year.
 Noteworthy variances were in the following areas:

-- Compensation expense increased \$52,549 (2016 \$nil).
-It represents the value of stock options granted to two officers on September 28, 2017. - Consulting fees decreased to \$23,125 (2016 \$61,272).
-The decrease was primarily due to less consulting fees for ongoing investor relations services and other services the Company required as a public entity. - Interest expenses increased to \$83,675 (2016 \$nil).
-It was mainly from the convertible debentures and mortgage loan. - Marketing and promotion increased to \$22,811 (2016 \$10,900).
-The increase was primary due to increased marketing costs for the new Bayview project. - Professional fees decreased to \$35,280 (2016 \$57,096) as the Company incurred less legal and advisory costs. - Salaries, wages and benefits increased to \$348,094 (2016 \$327,881).
-Costs increased as the Company's one of the executive officers changed from a subcontractor to the salaried employee comparing to the same period of the prior year. - Travel decreased to \$28,702 (2016 \$43,480) as the Company incurred less travel expenses to China.
+- Accretion expense increased \$40,821 (2016 \$nil).
+It represents the increased face value of convertible debts during the period - Amortization expense decreased to \$26,385 (2016 \$61,550l).
+The decrease was mainly due to the amended lease agreement extended the lease term from the remaining one year to five year which resulted in the extended amortization period for the leasehold improvement. - Consulting fees-increased to \$50,775 (2017 \$20,648).
+The increase was primarily due to the consulting fees for future fund raising for Aquara project. - Interest expenses increased to \$44,560 (2016 \$nil).
+It was mainly from the convertible debentures and mortgage loan. - Professional fees increased to \$83,672 (2017 \$15,476) as the Company incurred legal and advisory costs for Aquara project. - Salaries, wages and benefits increased to \$443,884 (2016 \$363,507).
+Costs increased as the Company's one of the executive officers changed from a subcontractor to the salaried employee comparing to the same period of the prior year.

-Overall, operating expenses for the three months ended November 30, 2017 increased by \$74,049, or 11.9%.
+Overall, operating expenses for the three months ended February 28, 2018 increased by \$163,977, or 25%.
 The change from the comparative period was primarily attributed to the items noted above.

-Net loss from operations was \$18,018 for the three months ended November 30, 2017, compared to a net loss of \$122,267 for the corresponding period of the previous year.
+Net loss from operations was \$536,716 for the three months ended February 28, 2018, compared to a net loss of \$648,764 for the corresponding period of the previous year.
 The net loss from operations reduced in the current period was mainly due to the increase in revenues noted above.